technocreatives/gurkle/README.md

 GraphQL client for Rust, with typed requests and responses, and subscriptions!

-A fork of [graphql_client](https://github.com/graphql-rust/graphql-client) and consumer of [graphql-ws-rs](https://github.com/technocreatives/graphql-ws-rs).

 ## Features

 - Precise types for query variables and responses.